MKMalik/env-checker-strict/README.md

 # env-checker-strict

-A strict and developer-friendly environment variable checker that helps you validate and access your required environment variables with ease, autocomplete, and safety.
+Ever crashed your server on a weekend due to a missing environment variable? env-checker-strict is a strict and developer-friendly environment variable checker that ensures all required env vars are validated before your app runs.
+Add the env reference to version control, and catch issues in production — not during your downtime.

 ## 🚀 Why use this?